 Planning for implementation

-Planning may include when exactly the change can be integrated, by which team and needed resources.
+Planning may include when exactly the change can be integrated, by which team and with what resources.
 Other change requests, project tasks already planned, and resources are considered.
 Adaptation of the current project plans may be needed.

 Communicating the plan with the requesting party